Paget's disease is a rare skin condition of the nipple that is associated with some breast cancers.

 It usually first appears as a red, scaly rash of the skin over the nipple and areola.
 It can be itchy, painful or cause a burning sensation.
 You might have some discharge or bleeding from the nipple.
 Or the nipple can change in appearance, going inwards when it wasn’t inverted before.

 If it isn't treated, or if you scratch it, it can bleed, ulcerate and may scab over.
 It looks very similar to other skin conditions such as psoriasis or eczema.
-It is sometimes diagnosed quite late, and this may be because it is often first treated as eczema, before any cancer tests are done.

 While Paget’s disease of the breast can cause these particular symptoms, it’s worth being aware of the general symptoms of breast cancer.